Artificial Intelligence in Focus: A Comparative Analysis of the BRICS and FOC Declarations on AI Governance

 There is strong demand, particularly from Global South states, for intergovernmental deliberative spaces with equal participation.
 At the same time, civil society, academia, the technical community, and the private sector advocate for multistakeholder participation, ensuring that non-state actors also have a voice in shaping AI policies and safeguards.
 However, it remains unclear how these two new spaces will be coordinated, or how they will connect with existing UN platforms like the IGF and AI for Good, which are not deliberative bodies but do offer inclusive participation to state and non-state actors alike.

 On the other hand, Global South actors, both state and non-state, raise a concern: the multiplicity of forums and processes makes in-person participation difficult due to high travel costs and barriers such as visa and migration policies.
 Although many meetings are hybrid, the most consequential diplomatic conversations often happen informally, “in the corridors” of major events, making it difficult for under-resourced actors to access these critical spaces.
+The FOC agreement to encourage dialogue between governments and organized civil society is important and can serve as an example for BRICS.

 This leads to a key challenge: how can the divergence between intergovernmentalism and multistakeholderism be reconciled to make AI governance democratic, equitable, and effective in practice?
 This is undoubtedly one of the most pressing social, economic, and political questions today.
 Thus, beyond the areas of consensus, it is essential to understand the divergences shaping the debate, in order to build an alternative, collaborative path for regulating and governing AI in the global context.